factal/web-waterpaint/docs/overview.md

 1. **Brush splat** – Water, binder, and optional pigment are injected using Gaussian falloffs.
 Radial velocity impulses emulate brush agitation.
 When the active brush is in a drybrush regime, splat shaders gate injection by sampling `paperHeight` and applying a smooth dry threshold driven by the brush’s wetness so that only the highest paper ridges receive paint.
 2. **Binder evolution** – The viscoelastic binder field is advected with the flow, diffused, and damped.
 Binder gradients feed the `binderForces` pass, which applies elastic spring forces and viscosity-dependent damping to the velocity field.
 3. **Pressure projection** – Stam (1999) projection solves a Poisson equation to enforce incompressibility before the next transport step.
+4. **Surface tension relaxation** – A curvature-driven pass analyses `H` with a Laplacian/neighbor mask, suppresses regions where the flow is already energetic, and tugs slender filaments toward their centreline.
+Sub-threshold strands can snap entirely to prevent numerical cobwebs.
-4. **Fluid transport** – Semi-Lagrangian advection updates velocity (with slope-driven gravity), water height (including binder buoyancy), and dissolved pigment.
+5. **Fluid transport** – Semi-Lagrangian advection updates velocity (with slope-driven gravity), water height (including binder buoyancy), and dissolved pigment.
-5. **Pigment diffusion** – A dedicated Fickian diffusion pass integrates `∂C/∂t = D∇²C`, ensuring pigment blurs even in stagnant water.
+6. **Pigment diffusion** – A dedicated Fickian diffusion pass integrates `∂C/∂t = D∇²C`, ensuring pigment blurs even in stagnant water.
 The coefficient is exposed through the simulation constants.
-6. **Absorption, evaporation, and granulation** – The absorb suite reads the current state and returns updated `H`, `C`, `DEP`, `W`, and `S`.
+7. **Absorption, evaporation, and granulation** – The absorb suite reads the current state and returns updated `H`, `C`, `DEP`, `W`, and `S`.
 Lucas–Washburn dynamics drive absorption using `A = A₀·(1 - w)^{β}` with `β = 0.5` and a temporal decay term `1 / √(t + t₀)`.
 Edge gradients add blooms, pigment settling feeds the granulation buffer, and paper-height-dependent weighting biases deposition toward microscopic valleys to reproduce fine grain.
-7. **Paper diffusion** – Moisture diffuses anisotropically along a procedural fibre field, keeping wet edges alive and replenishing drier paper with a portion of the absorbed water.
+8. **Paper diffusion** – Moisture diffuses anisotropically along a procedural fibre field, keeping wet edges alive and replenishing drier paper with a portion of the absorbed water.
-8. **Kubelka–Munk composite** – Deposited pigment is converted into optical coefficients and shaded against the paper colour with a finite-thickness KM approximation.
+9. **Kubelka–Munk composite** – Deposited pigment is converted into optical coefficients and shaded against the paper colour with a finite-thickness KM approximation.

 Between the splat and transport phases, the simulation optionally performs a **rewetting** micro-pass.
 Whenever a new splat adds water on top of dry deposits, a configurable rewet factor transfers a fraction of `DEP` back into the dissolved pigment buffer so